rk3026/Math453_GraphTheoristSketchpad/README.md

 - **Dylan Gyori** — [GitHub](https://github.com/JustDylan)

 ## 📌 Description:
-An intuitive application for creating, visualizing, and analyzing graphs, built in C# using WinForms.
+An intuitive application for creating, visualizing, and analyzing graphs, built in C# using WPF.

 Credit to [ScottPlot](https://scottplot.net/) for providing the library used to plot points in our graph application.